 Kerala, also known as ‘God’s Own Country’ is one of the top tourist destinations of India, and Kovalam undoubtedly its cleanest and most famous beach.
-Situated on the Malabar Coast with the backdrop of the Arabian Sea, its picturesque beaches and serenity makes it a popular holiday getaway for city dwellers.
-Looking down from the aeroplane as it descends, the view of the lush greenery below enveloped by coconut palm trees is just magical.
-An interesting Kovalam trip lay ahead of us.
+It is situated on the Malabar Coast with the backdrop of the Arabian Sea.
+The picturesque beach and it is calm & peaceful.
+It is a popular holiday getaway for city dwellers.
+The view of the lush greenery enveloped by coconut palm trees is just magical.
+An interesting Kovalam trip lies ahead.

-Kovalam is a calm, peaceful and a clean city, with friendly locals always ready to strike a conversation.
-The three crescent shaped, adjacent beaches being the heart and soul of the place.
-The most popular and southern most is the Lighthouse beach named after the charming old lighthouse located here, next to this is the `Hawa Beach’ which is one of the cleanest.
-A rocky hill separates the Hawa beach from the third beautiful beach – the Ashoka beach.
+Kovalam is a calm, peaceful and a clean town with friendly locals always keen to strike a conversation.
+The three crescent shaped beaches are the heart and soul of the place.
+However, the most popular is the Lighthouse beach.
+It is named after the charming old lighthouse located close by.
+Further, next to this beach is the `Hawa Beach’ which is one of the cleanest.
+A rocky hill separates the Hawa beach from the third beautiful beach ,known as the Ashoka beach.

-The famous luxury hotel, Leela Kempinsiky is located on the hilly cliff of the Ashoka Beach.
-Treated like royalty on reaching this resort on the sea, as soon as we alighted at the magnificent lobby, smiling hostesses greeted us with exotic drinks and fragrant wet napkins, which rejuvenated us instantly.
-The first view of the sea from the lounge is simply awesome.
-The hotel stands on the rocky high cliff, with the mighty sea below as it splashes against the huge boulders.
-Kovalam beach is supposed to be one of the cleanest beaches in India, attracting a lot of foreign tourists.
-It was rightly so pristine with its bluish-green waters .
+The famous luxury hotel, Leela Kempinsiky is located on a hilly cliff of the Ashoka Beach.
+You will be treated like royalty on reaching this resort on the sea.
+Above all , as soon as you enter the magnificent lobby, smiling hostesses will greet you with exotic drinks and fragrant wet napkins.
+However, the first view of the sea from the lounge is simply awesome.
+The hotel stands on a high rocky cliff.
+In other words ,one can hear the mighty sea below as it splashes against the huge boulders.
+It was rightly so pristine with its bluish-green waters.
+Further, the Kovalam beach is supposed to be one of the cleanest beaches in India,. attracting a lot of foreign tourists.

-There is a lot of activity on Kovalam’s beaches and visitors can spend ample time here .
-A host of shops selling traditional Kerala items and souvenirs, cafes and eateries dotting the roads of these three beaches are plenty.
-Merely sitting on the beach with a view of the magnificent, silvery sea shimmering on the horizon is quite relaxing to the tired soul.
-Fishing boats appear like tiny dots hobbing up and down and fishermen with their nets is a common sight.
-Undoubtedly, for a languorous break, this place is an ideal destination.
+There is a lot of activity on Kovalam’s beaches for the visitors .
+Firstly, there are a host of shops selling traditional Kerala items and souvenirs.
+In addition, several cafes and eateries line the road along the three beaches.
+Merely sitting on the beach with a view of the magnificent, silvery sea shimmering on the horizon is quite relaxing.
+Fishing boats appear like tiny dots hobbing up and down.
+In other words, fishermen with their nets is a common sight in Kovalam.
+Undoubtedly, this place is an ideal destination for a holiday.

-One more field for which Kerala is famous for is `ayurveda’ and this attracts both Indian and international tourists.
+Kerala is famous for is `Ayurveda’ and this attracts both Indian and international tourists.
 Ayurveda is one of the most ancient and traditional systems of healing using natural products with no side effects.
-These are effective in curing major or minor ailments and also for stress removal and relaxation.
-Natural growing herbs and oils, having medicinal properties are used for the treatments.
-A host of resorts, spas and centres offer therapies and massages but visitors who are new need to be careful while choosing a centre as not all are genuine.
-There are a host of these `vaidyashala’s’ which have mushroomed all over, but one must opt for an authorised centre.
+Further, they are effective in curing major or minor ailments and also for stress removal and relaxation.
+Natural growing herbs and oils, having medicinal properties .
+As a matter of fact , they are used for the treatment.
+A host of resorts, spas and centres offer therapy and massages.
+However, visitors who are new need to be careful while choosing an Ayurveda centre as not all are genuine.
+In other words ,there are a host of these Ayurveda `vaidyashala’s’ which have mushroomed all over.
+However, one must opt for an authorised centre.
 Most luxury hotels in Kovalam have excellent spas.
 The other registered spa in Kovalam is the ‘Ayushya Ayurvedic Centre’.

-To combine a pleasure trip with some spirituality, head to Thiruvananthapuram to visit the renowned Padmanabhaswamy temple, and it was indeed a very memorable trip !
-A mere 15 kms drive from Kovalam, once you enter this city, you get a feel of the rich, cultural heritage of Kerela – houses and buildings from a by-gone era with intricate Dravidian architecture.
-Local people dressed in traditional attire – men in white and gold half dhoti and women with long, thick, oiled hair, in white half saree – paint a picture of calm that can only be experienced in a place like this.
+To combine a pleasure trip with some spirituality, head to Thiruvananthapuram.
+The renowned Padmanabhaswamy temple is just 15 kms drive from Kovalam.
+Once you enter this city, you get a feel of the rich, cultural heritage of Kerala.
+There are houses and buildings from a by-gone era with intricate Dravidian architecture.
+Local people are dressed in traditional attire – men in white and gold half dhoti and women in white half saree.

-Though exact dates for the construction of the Padmanabhaswamy temple is not known, it is believed to be more than 2000 years old.
-The beautiful `gopuram’ with fine art work and carved stone figurines was constructed in 1565 approximately.
-To enter this holy place there is a dress code which is strictly followed, like it is in most temples of South India.
-Men have to wear a white cotton `lungi’ having red and green border and ladies any Indian attire, all of this is available in various shops around the temple complex.
-As we entered the main gates into the thousand pillared corridor which leads to the sanctum sanctorum or the main platform, I somehow felt a very deep connection to this spell binding temple.
+Though exact dates for the construction of the Padmanabhaswamy temple is not known.
+However, it is believed to be more than 2000 years old.
+The beautiful `gopuram’ with fine art work and carved stone figurines was constructed in C1565 approximately.
+To enter this holy place there is a dress code which is strictly followed.
+Men have to wear a white cotton `lungi’ having red and green border and ladies any Indian attire.
+For instance, all of this is available in various shops around the temple complex.
+As you enter the main gates into the thousand pillared corridor, you feel an awesome grandeur surrounding you.
+This hallway will subsequently lead you to the main sanctum sanctorum.

-Within this huge, temple complex, there is also a Krishna temple and towards the south door is a shrine of `Narasimha’.
-The peace and tranquillity exuding after a visit to this temple was simply divine.
+Within this huge, temple complex, there is also a Krishna temple.
+Further, towards the south door is a shrine of lord `Narasimha’(half man half lion).

-A trip to Kerala is incomplete without a taste of the local cuisine and Malayalis are very fond of cooking.
-One of their favourite dishes is the `appam and stew’; appams are a kind of plain dosa and stew is a delicious vegetable curry.
-Coconut is used in most of their dishes in different forms – oil, milk or plain grated.
-Being a coastal town you will find different varieties of fish eaten mostly with rice.
+A trip to Kerala is incomplete without a taste of the local cuisine.
+The local community, the Malayalis are very fond of cooking.
+One of the favourite dishes is the `appam and stew’.
+For example, appams are a kind of plain dosa and stew is a delicious vegetable curry.
+Coconut is used in most of their dishes in various forms.
+Coconut oil, milk or plain coconut is added to the food.
+Fish is also popular here as it is a coastal town.

-Also banana chips are a speciality here as they are sun dried first and then fried which makes them so crispy.
-Be sure to take some home on your way back to share with friends and family.
-The ‘Halwa’ which is a local sweet laden with ghee and dry fruits is also a great buy to take home (if you aren’t particular about counting calories).
+Also banana chips are a speciality here.
+As a matter of fact, they are sun dried first and then fried.
+For instance, this makes it so crispy.
+You can take some of them home to share with friends and family.
+The ‘Halwa’ which is a local sweet dish is laden with ghee and dry fruits .
+It is also a great buy to take home (if you aren’t particular about counting calories).